GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 ## Advertiser {: #advertiser }

 A company that pays to advertise its products.
-Advertisers are also known as buyers.

 ## Attribution {: #attribution }